argonautproject/cds-hooks-for-pama/guidance.md

 ### CDS Client Processes PAMA Response

-A CDS client, or EHR, **SHALL** support the following behaviors to process a PAMA Response:
+A CDS client, or EHR, **SHOULD** support the following behaviors to process a PAMA Response:

 - Automatically incorporate appropriateness ratings from any actions in the top-level `extension.actions` array
 - Communicate any automatically-incorporated appropriateness ratings to the user